Pacific National Exhibition: History

+Breakout Festival riot

+In September of 2022 the PNE Amphitheatre hosted the two day rap and hip-hop festival known as Breakout Festival.
+On the second day of the festival fights broke out inside and outside the venue, and vandalism occurred when concert-goers became hostile following an announcement that the headliner, American rapper Lil Baby, would not be taking the stage.

+After a major police response was launched and the riot was stopped, seven people were arrested and the venue suffered millions of dollars of property damages, although no major injuries were reported.
+In September 19, 2023, a year after the riot, the Vancouver Police Department charged an additional 15 people with crimes related to the riot following an extensive investigation which included reviewing and analyzing video posted to social media by attendees.

 Grounds

 The Pacific National Exhibition occupies approximately 105 acre at Hastings Park, a municipal park in the Hastings–Sunrise neighbourhood.
 This includes the 15 acre of land used by Playland, a PNE-operated amusement park.

 The PNE grounds maintains several gardens and natural preserves on the grounds including The Sanctuary; a small pond that serves as a resting place and breeding ground for approximately 130 species of birds.
-Gardens at the PNE grounds includes an Italian garden and Momiji Commemorative Garden; the latter serving as a memorial for the internment of Japanese Canadians during World War II.
+Gardens at the PNE grounds include an Italian garden and Momiji Commemorative Garden; the latter serving as a memorial for the internment of Japanese Canadians during World War II.
 Another memorial located on the park grounds is dedicated to the 29th Battalion, (Vancouver), CEF, an infantry battalion whose lineage is perpetuated by the British Columbia Regiment (Duke of Connaught's Own).

 Approximately 60 acre of Hastings Park is not managed by the Pacific National Exhibition.
-This includes Hastings Racecourse, a 48 acre facility operated by Great Canadian Gaming; and several facilities maintained by the municipal government, including Empire Field, an emergency dispatch centre, and local community centre.
+This includes Hastings Racecourse, a 48 acre facility operated by Great Canadian Entertainment; and several facilities maintained by the municipal government, including Empire Field, an emergency dispatch centre, and local community centre.

 Structures

 The PNE grounds contains several buildings and exhibition halls.
 The PNE Forum is a 45000 sqft exhibition facility that is used for large displays and trade shows.
 Rollerland is a 19800 sqft exhibition, banquet hall and venue for the Terminal City Roller Derby.

 Two buildings on the PNE grounds are indoor arenas.
 The Pacific Coliseum is multi-purpose arena that holds 15,713 permanent seats, with provisions for 2,000 temporary seats for concerts and certain sports.
 The PNE Agrodome is a smaller indoor arena with 3,000 permanent seats, with provisions to expand up to 5,000 seats.
 Entertainment facilities includes the Garden Auditorium, a building that features a built-in stage and dance hall.
-The PNE grounds also feature amphitheatre with bench-style seating for 4,500 visitors.
+The PNE grounds also features an amphitheatre with bench-style seating for 4,500 visitors, and an outdoor event venue named the Freedom Mobile Arch, to be opened in 2026.
+It is the largest free-span timber frame in the world.

 Other buildings on the PNE grounds includes the Livestock Barns, a large multi-use facility, and the organization's administrative offices.